Liz-Bilashaka/secondProject-/README.md

 <h1>JS file  </h1>
 https://beautifytools.com/javascript-validator.php
-- 'e' is defined but never used - removed (e) from (storeUserNameBtn.addEventListener("click", function (e) )
+<p> 'e' is defined but never used - removed (e) from (storeUserNameBtn.addEventListener("click", function (e) )</p>
-- 2 unused varibles (listOfQuestion and resultsContainer ) - removed these variables
+<p> 2 unused varibles (listOfQuestion and resultsContainer ) - removed these variables  </p>
-- 'letter' is not defined - defined letter using const
+<p> 'letter' is not defined - defined letter using const </p>
-- The body of a for in should be wrapped in an if statement to filter unwanted properties from the prototype. - wrapped in an if statement if (letter > 0) {
+<p> The body of a for in should be wrapped in an if statement to filter unwanted properties from the prototype. - wrapped in an if statement
+if (letter > 0) {
 				// ...add an HTML radio button
 				options.push(